bcii/bcii.github.io/about.md

 Computer Science, Automatic Information,

-Electrical and Electronics Engineering
+Electrical and Electronics Engineering,

-bcii is Biology, Biotech, Bionics, BioAi
+Physics, Biology, Biotech, Bionics, BioAi

-And Information Architecture.
+Machine Learning, Information Architecture.

 ### <strong>Contact us</strong>
 If You use a mobile device <a href="tel:31644413707"><strong>Call</strong></a>